 There is a huge selection of qualifications you can gain whilst studying for an apprenticeship, ranging from a Level 2 right up to a Level 6; equating to a Bachelor’s degree.
 The main benefits of taking an apprenticeship are that you’ll be earning a wage whilst learning valuable skills and gaining qualifications, as well as getting through the door of the industry you want to break into.
 Often, you will be offered the opportunity to take up a permanent position with the company you’re working with.

-Julie Jeffery, Apprenticeship Engagement Manager here at Milton Keynes College, advises: “Before making a decision, you need to think about what lifestyle you want.
+Our Apprenticeship Engagement team here at Milton Keynes College, advise: “Before making a decision, you need to think about what lifestyle you want.
 You also need to think about the qualification you’ll need to get where you want to be.
 If you don’t know what that is, is the uni experience more important than the qualification, or is it more important to you to get straight into work?
-Also don’t forget that you can do an apprenticeship, and then go to university if you wish”.
+Also, don’t forget that you can do an apprenticeship, and then go to university if you wish”.